-The Marine Laboratory unveiled new facilities this fall after a summer of renovations (2014).
+The Marine Laboratory unveiled new facilities fall of 2014 after a summer of renovations.
 A reconfiguration and expansion of the original building has transformed the existing “wet laboratory” with a new modular tank design and improved water quality, allowing researchers to maintain a diversity of marine organisms for their studies.
 Connected to the wet lab is a brand-new “dry laboratory” classroom that enables both microscopy and molecular biology, so that students and faculty can conduct research on whole organisms, single cells, or single molecules.
-For more information, see a recent story about marine lab renovations, and equipment upgrades.
+For more information, see a story about marine lab renovations, and equipment upgrades.

 Bowdoin acquired a new research vessel, the R/V A.O.K., which joined the R/V Laine and a Maritime Skiff at the Coastal Studies Center dock in mid-September (2014).
 Donated anonymously to the College, this 28-foot Parker Hull with twin outboard motors allows faculty to take students to offshore research sites that are beyond the reach of the College’s other vessels.